Integrable Wilson loops in ABJM: a $Y$-system computation of the cusp anomalous dimension: Cusp anomalous dimension from a set of BTBA equations

 In \eqref{asymptotic solution 1} and \eqref{asymptotic solution 2} we are using the notation $z^{\pm}$ for the spectral variables in the mirror theory.
 In the particular case in which

 for some function $\varphi$, one gets

 Let us start by discussing the $T_{a,1}$ functions that appear in \eqref{asymptotic solution 1} and \eqref{asymptotic solution 2}, which can be obtained as a solution of the $T$-system of eqs. \eqref{T system-1}-\eqref{T system-4}.
 In principle, one could determine the asymptotic $T_{a,1}$ functions with a computation of the double-row transfer matrix for a bound state of $a$ magnons.
-This would require to know the reflection matrix for bound states with $a>1$.
-Bound states of the mirror theory accommodate in anti-symmetric representations of $SU(2|2)$ \cite{Arutyunov:2007tc} and, unfortunately, the $SU(1|2)$ residual symmetry with the boundary does not seem to be enough to completely determine the corresponding reflection matrices.
-In order to overcome this issue we will follow the ideas of \cite{Bajnok:2012xc}, and we will argue that the $T_{a,1}$ functions of a system with $SU(1|2)$ symmetry can be obtained from the corresponding $T$-functions of a system with $SU(2|1)$ symmetry from the identification
+Instead of directly computing such a double-row transfer matrix we will follow the ideas of \cite{Bajnok:2012xc}, and we will argue that the $T_{a,1}$ functions of a system with $SU(1|2)$ symmetry can be obtained from the corresponding $T$-functions of a system with $SU(2|1)$ symmetry from the identification

-In the case with $SU(2|1)$ symmetry, the double-row transfer matrix giving the $T_{a,1}$ functions can be easily computed, as the reflection matrix for bound states in anti-symmetric representations is simply diagonal \cite{Correa:2009mz}.
-The remaining $T$-functions in that case are obtained imposing the $T$-system equations, as done in \cite{Bajnok:2013wsa}.
-Then, we get\cite{Bajnok:2013wsa}
+The $T$-system of the case with $SU(2|1)$ symmetry has already been studied in \cite{Bajnok:2013wsa}.
+Following their results, we obtain

 with

 and where $P_{s-1}^{(0,1)}$ stands for Jacobi polynomial.
 For simplicity, from now on we will simply write $T_{a,1}^{SU(1|2)} \equiv T_{a,1}$.
 The asymptotic solution to the $T$-system proposed in \eqref{T system-1}-\eqref{T system-4} is completed by\footnote{This solution receives finite-size corrections away from the asymptotic limit.
 In particular, following \eqref{abjm momentum carrying nodes from t functions} we see that the correction to $T_{a,-1}^{\alpha}$ with $\alpha=I,II$ and $a \geq 1$ gives the leading-order contribution to $Y_{a,0}^{\alpha}$, which is presented in \eqref{asymptotic solution 1} and \eqref{asymptotic solution 2}.}